Swissquote Review 2026 – A great Swiss Broker

 Looking at a broker’s reputation before investing in the stock market is essential.

-As a source of review, I always use TrustPilot.
+As a source of reviews, I tend to use TrustPilot.
 So, we look at the reviews of SQ on TrustPilot.
 On average, users are rating SQ at 3.2 stars, which is not a great result.
 So, here is what people are saying about this broker.

 First, we should take a look at people complaining about the broker.
 We can group the complaints into several categories:

-• Very high fees.
+- There are very high fees.
 This is somewhat true, but people should consider this before opening their accounts.
-And when compared with other Swiss brokers, the fees are reasonable.
+The fees are reasonable compared with other Swiss brokers.

-• Poor investing platform.
-Some investors are not satisfied with the features offered by the platform, especially on the cryptocurrencies side.
+- Poor investing platform.
+Some investors are not satisfied with the features offered by the platform, especially on the cryptocurrency side.

 Overall, I am a little worried about the reviews on the customer service and account opening.
 The other complaints do not worry me since they come from people who have not researched properly before opening an account at Swissquote.
 And we must remember that most internet comments come from unsatisfied people.
 So, negative comments have to be taken with a pinch of salt even though they still come from some truth.